 Emily joined Carpmaels & Ransford in 2011 and qualified both as a European Patent Attorney and a UK Patent Attorney in 2015.
 As part of her qualification, she was awarded the Bill Caro Prize at Queen Mary University of London for the highest mark in the Certificate in Intellectual Property Law.

 Prior to this, Emily graduated from the University of Cambridge with a first class degree in Natural Sciences, specialising in Pathology.
 She received the Laurie Hart Memorial Prize for academic excellence from Girton College in her final year, in addition to annual college prizes and scholarships.

-Emily remained in Cambridge for post-graduate research after being awarded a studentship for the Wellcome Trust PhD programme in Infection and Immunity.
-She undertook rotation projects in parasitology, molecular virology and biochemistry, followed by doctoral research into the mechanism of ribosomal frameshifting, a strategy used by certain viruses to generate specific shifts into alternative open reading frames during protein synthesis.
+Emily’s post-graduate research was conducted in Cambridge as part of the highly competitive Wellcome Trust PhD programme in Infection and Immunity.
+She conducted projects in parasitology, molecular virology and biochemistry, followed by doctoral research into the mechanism of ribosomal frameshifting, a strategy used by certain viruses to generate specific shifts into alternative open reading frames during protein synthesis.
 This included a study of the effects of frameshifting on ribosome structure using cryo-electron microscopy, in collaboration with the University of Oxford.

 - MA Natural Sciences (University of Cambridge)